beaucharman/just-my-type/README.md

 # Just My Type

-> A typography reference, markup guide and stylesheet checklist.
+> A typography reference, element guide and stylesheet checklist.

 Tag references from the awesome MDN.
 Images from Lorempixel.